Skip to main content

 2. Your last 24 passwords cannot be reused.

-It is also recommended to create a config file on your computer.
+It is recommended to create a config file on your computer.
 You may do so using Notepad.
 The file you create must be titled “config” with no extension for this method to work properly (i.e. “config” not “config.txt”).
+This will send a “keepalive” signal every 20 seconds and keep retrying for up to 30 failures.
 Note: Do not copy the code into the terminal itself, it must be in a separate file.

 Create a ~/.ssh/config file replacing USER.NAME with your actual username, all in lowercase.
-To save this config file to your .ssh folder, you must save it to your user folder.
 The path to the .ssh file is as follows: C>Users>(Your Account)>.ssh

 Host ceres-login